weecology/lab-manual/Portal-volunteer-guide.md

   * 2 water bottles
   * A headlamp + batteries
   * Toiletries as needed
+  * A sleeping bag
+  * Any medications you need
+  * Warm clothes for nights & sleeping

 You can bring electronics, although there is a risk of them getting dusty or rained on.
 Verizon is the only carrier that really gets service at the actual site.